carsonwoods/cs534-ml-project/README.md

 # parses data from either pandas dataframe or numpy ndarray into
 # feature and label ndarrays.
 x, y = preprocessing.get_feature_labels(data_df) # this function accepts ndarrays or dataframes

+# encodes the non-numeric data in a factorized format
+x = factorize(x)

+# performs standard scaling on x features
+# if return_scaler is set to False, just the transformed data is returned
+# if return_scaler is set to True, the transformed data is returned as well
+# in a tuple alongside the scaler model from sklearn so it can be applied to other data splits
+x_transform = standardize_features(data_x, return_scaler=False)
 ```